Male Postpartum Depression

 “It tends to be someone else, not the father himself who identifies the depression in a new dad,” Berendzen says.

-She says the best thing for anyone to do is to simply ask a new dad how he’s doing, and reaffirm you’re there if he need anything.
+She says the best thing for anyone to do is to simply ask a new dad how he’s doing and reaffirm you’re there if he needs anything.
 Berendzen says it can be especially helpful if it’s another dad who reaches out.
 If you or the father himself recognizes some concerning symptoms, it’s important to get help.
 The father should start by reaching out to a provider he already has a relationship with, like a primary care provider.

 If the new dad isn’t ready to reach out for help yet, here are some other resources to help him start that process: